Char-Hunt/Projects-portfolio/README.md

 This query is essentially selecting all columns from the log_in_attempts table where the login_time is greater than 18:00 and was unsuccessful.
 We've already established that normal operating hours were before that time.
 Gathering the evidence helps an analyst put the pieces together when assessing an incident.
 For instance, we now have a list of IP addresses, countries, and usernames that were used in these attempts.
 The goal is to discern whether these attempts were legit or not.

-How many failed login attempts occurred after 18:00?
+## How many failed login attempts occurred after 18:00?

   -  20
   -  44
   - [x] 19
   -  39

-## Retrieve login attempts on specific dates
+## Task 2.
+Retrieve login attempts on specific dates

 A suspicious event occurred on 2022-05-09.
 To investigate this event, we want to review all login attempts which occurred on this day and the day before.
 This query must use the appropriate filters in SQL that will identify all login attempts that occurred on 2022-05-09 or 2022-05-08.
 (The date of the login attempt is found in the login_date column.)